howtographql/howtographql/content/frontend/react-apollo/1-getting-started.md

 #### Creating the GraphQL Server

 For starting out, you're not going to use the full data model that you saw above.
-That's because we want to evolve the schema when it becomes necessary for the features that we implement.

-For now, you'll just use the `Link` type to create the backend.
+That's because we want to evolve the schema when it becomes necessary for the features you're going to implement.
+For now, the data model will contain only the `Link` type.

 The first thing you need to do to get your GraphQL server is install the Graphcool CLI with npm.